ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 The .`mli` files must be compiled before the matching `.ml` files.
 This is done automatically by Dune.
-We update the `dune` file to allow the compilation of this example aside of the previous one.
+We update the `dune` file to allow the compilation of this example aside from the previous one.

 <!-- $MDX dir=examples -->
 ```bash